csc1995/Nearby-Shops-Distributor-Android-app/README.md

 <img src="https://i1.wp.com/nearbyshops.org/wp-content/uploads/2017/02/backdrop_play_store.png" width="108">

-Android app for Nearby Shops End-User
+This is one of the three android app's for Nearby Shops e-commerce software.
+This is an andorid app for shop owners which helps them in Registering their shop and Overall Shop Administration.

 For more information please visit http://nearbyshops.org